I wrote my Vision Pro killer app (Script Anchor)

 Here’s how Script Anchor addresses this:

-2. The ability to execute HTTP requests without the need to switch to Postman or cycle through terminal history with ‘↑’ and ‘⏎’.
+, or swap in any command output—be it logs from a Kotlin Ktor app, Docker, or kernel messages while crafting a Linux driver. - The ability to execute HTTP requests without the need to switch to Postman or cycle through terminal history with ‘↑’ and ‘⏎’.
 It’s designed for those times when you’re deep in development and any deviation is a distraction.
-HTTP Requests in Script Anchor

 Script Anchor is more labor-intensive than I initially thought, yet the fundamental rule I’ve embraced is to launch functional features that can immediately enhance someone’s workflow and evolve over time.
 The ability to add scriptable buttons for quick commands in SSH windows is already on the horizon.

-You can get Script Anchor in the App Store as of TODAY.
+.
 For details and links, head over to the dedicated website at https://scriptanchor.app.

 See you in the coding zone!